 Using online media stories and social media discussion for analysis

-Analysis of online source material was done to determine the kind of public on the data economy Data economy The data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services.
+Analysis of online source material was done to determine the kind of public on the data economy Data economy An area of the economy where the collection and use of data are a key part of activities.
 Open term page Data economy taking place in Finland and internationally: what topics and perspectives on the data economy issues and points of view are emerging in Finland and in English-language media, and who or what groupings are discussing them.

 Another aim was to identify future perspectives associated with data economy issues.
 The content and tone of these future perspectives can tell us what kinds of future opportunities or threats are perceived in society in the field of data economy.